Part I- Homeownership as Part of the American Dream

 https://www.statista.com/statistics/555795/estimated-number-of-homeless-people-in-the-us/

-As presidential candidate Robert F. Kennedy Jr. explained, there are three giant companies, BlackRock, State Street, and Vanguard, which all own each other.
-They're the biggest in the world.
-They're rich, and I think they own 88 percent of the S&P 500—and now they've decided to buy every single-family home in America.
-They're on track now to own the corporate control of 60 percent of the single-family homes in America within six years.
+As presidential candidate Robert F. Kennedy Jr. explained, there are three giant companies —BlackRock, State Street, and Vanguard —which own each other.
+They’re the biggest in the world.
+They’re rich, and I think they own 88 percent of the S&P 500—and now they’ve decided to buy every single-family home in America.
+They’re now on track to own the corporate control of 60 percent of single-family homes in America within six years.

 America has reached this point through a series of factors, including the artificial manipulation of interest rates, constricting the housing supply, and directing most of the stimulus benefits to the economic elite.
 The concentration of wealth in the hands of a few raises valid questions about the consequences of such a situation, urging us to consider the future implications.